jigpu/linuxwacom-wiki-archive/wiki/Calibration.md

     xsetwacom set "Wacom Cintiq 21UX2 stylus" bottomx "87064" xsetwacom set "Wacom Cintiq 21UX2 stylus" bottomy "65691"

+Starting with xf86-input-wacom-0.10.11 (released Feb 16, 2011) the four
+xsetwacom parameters *TopX*, *TopY*, *BottomX*, & *BottomY* have been consolidated into one xsetwacom parameter *Area x1 y1 x2 y2* for convenience.
+So the above becomes:

+` xsetwacom set "Wacom Cintiq 21UX2 stylus" Area -20 12 87064 65691`

 Notice negative TopX & Y values are allowed.
 You'll need add these commands to a startup script as they will not survive a reboot.
 And use the appropriate "device name" for each device you want to apply the